-- Instruction at the elementary level will be for a minimum of one hour per day for each school day. - Instruction at the secondary level will be for a minimum of two hours per week for each academic subject or two hours per day in the case of out-of-school suspension. - Letters from a doctor and a parent are required before home instruction can be assigned.
+- Instruction at the elementary level will be for 10 hours of instruction per week.
+To the extent possible, at least two hours of instruction shall be provided per day. - Instruction at the secondary level will be for 15 hours of instruction per week.
+To the extent possible, at least three hours of instruction shall be provided daily. - Letters from a doctor and parent are required before home instruction can be assigned.